 Our favorite fourth grade teacher sat at the side table with her teaching partner.
 “Time to start narrative writing,” she said.

-Mr. Grow clicked around on his laptop until he found the file on writing fables.
+Mr. Frank clicked around on his laptop until he found the file on writing fables.
 “Last year, my class began with fables,” he said.
 “I couldn’t believe the quality of their first stories.”

 “I’d love to try it,” said Ms. Sneed.
 “Tell me more.”

-Mr. Grow opened the file and scrolled through it.
+Mr. Frank opened the file and scrolled through it.
 “This seven-day lesson plan moves you through all of the steps,” he said.